8 ways to outsmart a pickpocket

 You’re disembarking a train on the London Underground but a crowd of people on the platform are blocking the doors.
 The passengers in the carriage are squeezed together as they try to exit, and with the mass of bodies, you fail to notice the hand snatching your wallet.

 Like the sandwich, the bottleneck technique involves creating a physical blockade to create the perfect environment for thieves.
-The London Underground is notorious for teams of cunning pickpockets, with around 4,000 passengers falling victim to theft every year.
-The Underground’s worst-offending stations are King’s Cross St Pancras, Oxford Circus and Victoria.
+The London Underground is notorious for teams of cunning pickpockets, with around 7,000 passengers falling victim to theft every year.
+The Underground’s worst-offending stations are King’s Cross St Pancras, Leicester Square and Oxford Circus.

 How to avoid: